youssefea/base-builder-mcp/README.md

 cd docs-mcp
 ```

-- Install the dependencies and buid the server:
+- Install the dependencies and build the server:

 ```bash
 npm install